Tolypocladium inflatum: Pathogenicity

+Medical uses

-Medical usesTolypocladium inflatum has long been of interest in biotechnology due to its production of a relatively non-cytotoxic, natural 11 amino acid cyclic peptide named Ciclosporin A. Ciclosporin is an immunosuppressant drug used in the management of autoimmune diseases and the prevention of rejection in organ transplantation.
+Tolypocladium inflatum has long been of interest in biotechnology due to its production of a relatively non-cytotoxic, natural 11 amino acid cyclic peptide named Ciclosporin A. Ciclosporin is an immunosuppressant drug used in the management of autoimmune diseases and the prevention of rejection in organ transplantation.
 Ciclosporin A works by targeting and binding with human ciclophilin A. This ciclosporine-ciclophilin binding inhibits calcineurin and effectively inhibits the human immune system.
 Without calcineurin, the activity of nuclear factor of activated T-cells and transcription regulators of IL-2 in T-lymphocytes is blocked.
 Ciclosporin A considerably alters the nuclear morphology of in vitro human peripheral blood mononuclear leukocytes from ovoid to a radially splayed lobulated structure.
 The expression levels of alanine racemase affects the level of cyclosporine production by T. inflatum.
 Ciclosporin A was first introduced in medical use in the 1970s after an organ transplant to reduce graft rejection.
-This use was based on cyclosporin’s ability to interfere with lymphokine biosynthesis.
+This use was based on cyclosporin's ability to interfere with lymphokine biosynthesis.
 Ciclosporin A also has anti-inflammatory, antifungal, and antiparasitic abilities.
 It has been recommended for autoimmune diseases as well as potential treatment for rheumatoid arthritis, type I diabetes, and HIV-1.
 Despite its use in medicine, cyclosporine A exhibits significant nephrotoxicity, cardiotoxicity, and hepathotoxicity.
 Drugs containing T. inflatum-produced cyclosporin A are a major product of the pharmaceutical company, Novartis.